akrolic/akrolic.github.io/_portfolio/portfolio-1.md

 Figure 1.
 Various stages of construction of the Clemson Tigger.
 </p>

-We used the robot we build in our lab to conduct experiments to validate the use of operator theory in modeling nonlinear dynamics.
+We used the robot we built in our lab to conduct experiments to validate the use of operator theory in modeling nonlinear dynamics.
 In particular, we published a paper to the 2022 Modeling, Estimation, and Controls Conference using this robot, proposing a strictly proprioceptive way of identifying terrain dynamics using the spectral decomposition of the Koopman Generator [2].

 <p align="center">
 <img src='/images/mecc2022.jpg'>
 <br>
-Figure 3.
+Figure 2.
 Presenting at the 2022 Modeling, Estimation, and Controls Conference.
 </p>

 <p align="center">